The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Washington, US

 Offers Telehealth

-Suzanne Steinman is an Orthopedics provider in Seattle, Washington.
+Suzanne Steinman is an Orthopedics provider practicing medicine in Seattle, Washington.
 Dr. Steinman is rated as an Advanced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-Her top areas of expertise are Hereditary Multiple Osteochondromas, Sprengel Deformity, Congenital Radioulnar Synostosis, Accessory Navicular Bone, and Osteotomy.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Hereditary Multiple Osteochondromas, Congenital Radioulnar Synostosis, Sprengel Deformity, Accessory Navicular Bone, and Osteotomy.

 Experienced in Preaxial Polydactyly Type 1